From Palestine to Africa to South America, Musement shares 17 different types of cheese from around the world.

 Cheese is just as emblematic of a country’s gourmet culture as wine.
-Here’s a look at 15 different types of cheese from around the world you should keep an out for when you’re on the road—or at your local gourmet shop.
+Musement looks at 17 different types of cheese.
+Coming from around the world, they might just make your taste buds travel!
+So keep an out for when you’re on the road—or at your local gourmet shop.

 1. Brie de Meaux, France

 Brie in and of itself might be a dime a dozen, but Brie de Meaux is not.
 Produced about an hour from Paris, this AOC cheese puts plenty of other brie varieties to shame with a soft and creamy texture coupled with rich nut and mushroom flavors.

 Whether you call it Mont D’Or or Vacherin, this cow’s milk cheese is unforgettable.
 Keep it in its spruce wood case, poke some holes into its jagged rind, inject some garlic cloves, bake in the oven and then slather on to your favorite bread—it’s especially exquisite atop a baguette slice.

 You’re likely familiar with mozzarella and burrata, and stracciatella is in the same family.
 This pasta filata, or stretched cheese, is a creamy mixture of mozzarella shreds mixed with cream.
 While it’s sold on its own as such, stracciatella also fills the center of burrata.

 4. Paneer, India

 You’ll find this soft, unaged, non-melting cheese all around India.
 It tastes a bit like Greek feta but has the texture of tofu, and it stands up incredibly well to the country’s signature sauces and spice.